 Why did you choose CCi and TRACC?

 “The approach that we have taken with TRACC and continuous improvement (CI) is not only a top-down implementation, but also a bottom-up implementation.
 We like this approach because it helps us to engage our people more effectively than would be possible with other approaches to a CI implementation.”

 Where have you seen the greatest impact from TRACC?

-“I have witnessed change in our team’s behaviors and habits, and the building of a culture of continuous improvement.
+“I have witnessed change in our team’s behaviours and habits, and the building of a culture of continuous improvement.
 I have seen great benefits as a result of my team working together and making things happen.
 It gives me time to work on thinking about the future.”

 What’s it like working with the CCi team?

 “They truly understand our reality and how we have been working with the system because they have been with us for a long time.
-They give us customized advice about the next steps we could take according to the maturity stage we are at in each location.
-This is quite important because the advice is customized according to our real needs, and not generic needs.
+They give us customised advice about the next steps we could take according to the maturity stage we are at in each location.
+This is quite important because the advice is customised according to our real needs, and not generic needs.
 That’s the most important contribution for me.”

 Do you have advice for others starting their CI journey?